 They ask: "How do we use more AI?"

-The companies that survive cost normalization will ask: "How do we design systems that minimise unnecessary inference while maximising output quality?"
+The companies that survive cost normalization will ask: "How do we design systems that minimize unnecessary inference while maximizing output quality?"

 Those are completely different problems.